arjunr2/WALI/README.md

 ***A (Nearly-Complete) Linux API for WebAssembly!***

-This is a result of work published at *EuroSys 2025* on [**Empowering WebAssembly with Thin Kernel Interfaces**](https://dl.acm.org/doi/abs/10.1145/3689031.3717470) (arxiv version available [here](https://arxiv.org/abs/2312.03858))
+This work is published at *EuroSys 2025* on [**Empowering WebAssembly with Thin Kernel Interfaces**](https://dl.acm.org/doi/abs/10.1145/3689031.3717470).

-This repo contains all the compiler and engine prototypes for an implementation of the *WebAssembly Linux Interface*.
-A list of supported syscalls can be found [here](docs/support.md)
+This repo contains all the compiler and engine prototypes for an implementation of the *WebAssembly Linux Interface* and a brief description of the project's [goals](docs/goals.md).
+The list of currently supported syscalls can be found [here](docs/support.md)

 ## Initial Setup

+* Clone the repository: `git clone https://github.com/arjunr2/WALI.git`
-Setup toolchain configs: `python3 toolchains/gen_toolchains.py`
+* Setup toolchain configs: `python3 toolchains/gen_toolchains.py`

 ## Component Setup